top of page

 Following a career in graphic design, and years in an office, my yearning to be connected to the outside grew stronger.
 After a few short day courses in basketry I wanted more.
 I signed up to the City and Guilds course at Westhope College in Shropshire, and was fortunate to be tutored by the top ‘Weaving Dreams’ man, Eddie Glew from Blithfield Willowcrafts.

 In 2018 I completed the course with distinction.
-Initially my weaving creations were all in willow, however needing more space to work, I put my willow into temporary storage to build a garden studio... then lockdown struck.
+Initially my baskets were all willow, but needing more space to work, I put my willow rods into temporary storage to build a garden studio... then lockdown struck.
 With a need to weave and no access to my willow, the garden plants took a hit.
 I soon found a new love with soft materials and so a new chapter began.

 I’m a member of the Basketmakers’ Association, and also their graphic designer compiling The Journal, a members’ publication, three times a year.